kustomzone/ComfyUI-Annotations/readme.md

 Note that ImageTensor/MaskTensor are just syntactic sugar for semantically differentiating the annotations (allowing ComfyUI to know what plugs into what); your function will still get passed genunine torch.Tensor objects.

+## New in 1.2:

+- Stream node logs right to your browser; when an EasyNode is run it will show a log icon on the title bar.
+Clicking this will open up a new tab where you can see the logs accumulated during that node's execution.
+- Added save_node_list function to export nodes to a json file.
+This can be helpful e.g. for ingestion by ComfyUI-Manager.
+- Set default node width and height.
+- Retain preview images across browser refreshes if option is enabled (applies to all ComfyUI nodes)
+- Bug fixes and cleanup.

 ## New in 1.1:

 - Custom verifiers for types on input and output for your nodes.
 For example, it will automatically verify that images always have 1, 3 or 4 channels (B&W, RGB and RGBA).
 Set `verify_level` when calling initialize_easy_nodes to either CheckSeverityMode OFF, WARN, or FATAL (default is WARN).
 You can write your own verifiers.
 See [comfy_types.py](easy_nodes/comfy_types.py) for examples of types with verifiers.